 Tanzania is the second African country (after Morocco) I have visited.
-I knew nothing about the country before I just was so keen to visit Africa again!
+I knew nothing about the country before I just was soooo keen to visit Africa again!
 The flights from London to Tanzania were the cheapest ones for the period I was looking for so with no second thoughts I booked them!
 And after that?
 I started looking online for things to do, where to go and blah blah blah and I realised that almost everything was focused on Zanzibar, Kilimanjaro and safaris!
 Fair enough!
-As always an individualist, I decided to visit Zanzibar (as it was quite close to the airport) and some other “random” villages – this is an other story!
-Trying to help other travellers who wonder what else Tanzania has to offer beyond the beaten path, I decided to write for the 5 lesser known things I admired / enjoyed / got surprised in Tanzania!
+As always an individualist, I decided to visit Zanzibar (as it was quite close to the landing airport) and some other “random” villages – but this is an other story!
+A bit disappointed about the info I came across I decided to write a post for other travellers who wonder as well what else Tanzania has to offer beyond the beaten path, safari, Serengeti and Kilimanjaro so let’s talk about the 5 lesser known things I admired / enjoyed / got surprised in Tanzania!

 Swahili is one of the coolest languages in the world!
 It has a very friendly upbeat tone , clear syllables and an accent easily picked up by many ethnicities.
 Swahili is one of over 100 languages in Tanzania and it’s spoken by the vast majority of the population as a first or second language.
 The beauty of the language truly reflects the people so, unless you are in a very touristic place (Nungwi I’m pointing at you!) most people won’t try to rip you off anyway.
 But even the somewhat annoying “beach boys” will leave you alone if you say “No” or attempt a polite phrase in Swahili.
 At this point they will probably realise that you are on the same page, aka not a rich person , just someone who wants to wander around!

 Locals appreciate the effort that travellers make regarding Swahili , so much so that they are willing to offer discounts, great advice and a helping hand from their friends and family.